ivanistheone/metacademy-application/README.md

 > It will be used for (1) the actual application, (2) storing the database and (3) the respective virtual Python environment.

 2. Go to the top-level Metacademy directory `cd ~/MyProjects/metacademy`
+3. Create a python virtual env and `activate` it using the following commands

+        virtualenv meta_venv
+        source ./meta_venv/bin/activate

-3. From your top-level Metacademy directory, clone the application repo:
+4. From your top-level Metacademy directory, clone the application repo:

         git clone https://github.com/metacademy/metacademy-application.git

-4. Go to the `metacademy-application` directory
+5. Go to the `metacademy-application` directory

         cd metacademy-application

-5. Install the Metacademy application (Note: this project uses a [virtual environment](http://www.virtualenv.org/en/latest/) for development):
+6. Install the Metacademy application (Note: the `Makefile` assumes the [virtualenv](http://www.virtualenv.org/en/latest/) `../meta_venv` exists):

         make